zdxiaoda/LuckyPicker/README.md

 #### Beautiful Interface 😁

-Using the MDUI framework, it won't look ugly no matter how you use it~
+Using the MDUI framework ensures an aesthetically pleasing presentation regardless of the usage.

 ![A screenshot of the interface](https://raw.githubusercontent.com/zdxiaoda/random-roll-call-system/master/src/static/help/homepage.webp)

 #### No Haphazard File Generation in Other Directories 😎

-The tool will not randomly generate files in other directories when used for the first time, ensuring compliance with Microsoft standards.
+The tool will ensure compliance with Microsoft standards by avoiding the random generation of files in other directories during its first use.

 #### Easy to Use 👍

-There are fewer than ten buttons, even the oldest teachers in the school can use it.
+There are less than ten buttons, making it easy for even the most senior teachers at the school to use.

 #### Strong Compatibility 😏

-Whether you are on Windows or any other Linux distribution, you can use it easily~
+Whether you are using Windows or any other Linux distribution, you can easily utilize it.~

 #### Large Font for Easy Viewing on Big Screen Devices 😃

-The use of a large font ensures comfortable readability on larger screens.
+The use of a large typeface ensures comfortable legibility on bigger displays.

 ---